 In an individual physically dependent on opioids, administration of the usual dose of the antagonist will precipitate an acute withdrawal syndrome.
 The severity of the withdrawal symptoms experienced will depend on the degree of physical dependence and the dose of the antagonist administered.
 If a decision is made to treat serious respiratory depression in the physically dependent patient, administration of the antagonist should be begun with care and by titration with smaller than usual doses of the antagonist.

-Each tablet contains the following inactive ingredients common to all strengths: cetostearyl alcohol, hydroxyethyl cellulose, hypromellose, magnesium stearate, polyethylene glycol, talc, and titanium dioxide.
+Each tablet contains the following inactive ingredients common to all strengths: hydroxyethyl cellulose, hydroxypropyl cellulose, hypromellose, lactose monohydrate, magnesium stearate, colloidal silicon dioxide, polyethylene glycol, polyvinyl alcohol, talc and titanium dioxide.

 The tablet strengths describe the amount of morphine per tablet as the pentahydrated sulfate salt (morphine sulfate).

-The 200 mg tablets also contain: D&C Yellow No. 10, FD&C Blue No. 1, hydroxypropyl cellulose
+The 200 mg tablets also contain D&C Yellow #10 aluminum lake and FD&C Blue #1/ Brilliant blue FCF aluminum lake.

-Morphine sulfate is an odorless, white, crystalline powder with a bitter taste.
+Morphine sulfate is a white to off-white crystalline powder.
 It has a solubility of 1 in 21 parts of water and 1 in 1000 parts of alcohol, but is practically insoluble in chloroform or ether.
 The octanol: water partition coefficient of morphine is 1.42 at physiologic pH and the pKb is 7.9 for the tertiary nitrogen (mostly ionized at pH 7.4).
 Its structural formula is: